anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 can be used to manage those resources and advertise them to the kubelet for use by the Kubernetes applications.
-This allows resources such as "GPUs, high-performance NICs, FPGAs, InfiniBand adapters, and other similar computing resources that may require vendor specific initialization and setup" to be managed and consumed via standard interfaces.
+This allows resources such as "GPUs, high-performance NICs, FPGAs, InfiniBand adapters, and other similar computing resources that may require vendor specific initialisation and setup" to be managed and consumed via standard interfaces.

 Figure 3-2 below shows the main building blocks of a Kubernetes networking solution: